codeyab22/Call-Code-Employee-Management-System/README.md

 # Challenges
 As a web developer, my challenges are restarting the servers with errors and finding the instructions of the steps of fixing them quickly.

-The errors that I have
+The errors that I have I encountered is upgrading the server.
+As a result, I have to make sure that the connection is all set.

 # solutions:
 I would able to get the resources since i am using linux and windows.
 Here are the solutions: